LorienLV/ILVES-PC/README.md

 ## Generate Files for a Production Simulation

-If you want to use our already generated files (this is an example, you will need to modify the file names):
+Follow the next steps if you want to use our already generated files (this is an example, you will need to modify the file names).
 ```
 # Generate .tpr
 gmx_d grompp -f md_prod_shake.mdp -c equil3.gro -r equil3.gro -t state.cpt -p topol.top -o tpr.tpr
 ```

-If you want to start from the pdb file (this is an example, you will need to modify the file names and you may want to change the seeds in the .mdp files):
+Follow the next steps if you want to start from the pdb file (this is an example, you will need to modify the file names and you may want to change the seeds in the .mdp files).
+The EOF tag at the end of the commands allows passing from stdin the selected option to the command.
+In or simulations, we used the Charmm22 plus CMAP force field and settled the protonation state for histidines as protonated in the sidechain nitrogen atom NE2.

 ```
-# Generating the topology and the structure files, and setting up the force-field, the water model and the histidine protonation state for the simulation.
+# Generating the topology and the structure files, and setting up the force-field, the water model and the histidine protonation state for the simulation (we used the Charmm 22 plus CMAP force field in our simulations and the histidines monoprotonated at nitrogen atom NE2).
-{ echo "9"; yes 1; } | \
 gmx_d pdb2gmx -f pdb -water tip3p -ignh -his

 # Preparing the system by generating a box